misa-dd/service-template/README.md

  * [Alpine Linux](https://alpinelinux.org/) to minimize the size of the container

-## Prerequisites
+## Prerequisites for Local Development

 The following steps assume that you have completed the steps in the [New-Engineer-Setup-Guide](https://github.com/doordash/doordash-eng-wiki/blob/master/docs/New-Engineer-Setup-Guide.md).

 ### 1. Setup Docker

 Setup Docker to use Helm to deploy local builds into a local Kubernetes cluster:
   1. Enable Kubernetes: Click on Docker whale icon > `Preferences...` > `Kubernetes` > `Enable Kubernetes`
   2. Select Context: `kubectl config use-context docker-for-desktop`<br>
      Note: If no context exists with the name `docker-for-desktop context`, then restart the cluster...<br>
      Docker whale icon > `Kubernetes` > `Disable local cluster` and then `Enable local cluster`.
-  3. Install Helm: `brew install kubernetes-helm`
+  3. Install Helm: `brew install kubernetes-helm && brew unlink kubernetes-helm && brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/ee94af74778e48ae103a9fb080e26a6a2f62d32c/Formula/kubernetes-helm.rb`
   4. Init Helm: `helm init`
   5. Install Terraform: `brew install terraform`